erdogant/findpeaks/docs/source/Use-cases.rst

     # Fit
     fp.fit(img)

-The image is pre-processed and the peaks are detected.
-Lets examine the results by first looking at the pre-processing steps.
+At this point, the image is pre-processed and the peaks are detected.
+First we will examine the results by looking at the pre-processing steps.
 Below are depicted the four steps of pre-processing.
 Note that all images are colored in the same manner but the first three look different because RGB colors are used.
 The final denoised picture does show clear removal of the speckle noise.
+But is it good enough to detect the correct peaks?

 .. code:: python